sakshisharma84/launchpad/docs/upgrades.md

 4. Launchpad upgrades each node as described in the "Upgrading Docker Engine - Enterprise" section.
 This may take several minutes.

-**Note:** UCP and DTR upgrade paths require consecutive minor versions.
-For example, you cannot upgrade from UCP 3.1.0 to 3.1.2; you must upgrade from UCP 3.1.0 to 3.1.1 to 3.1.2.
+**Note:** MKE and MSR upgrade paths require consecutive minor versions.
+For example, you cannot upgrade from MKE 3.1.0 to 3.3.0; you must upgrade from MKE 3.1.0 to 3.2.0 first.

-## Upgrading Docker Engine - Enterprise, UCP, and DTR together
+## Upgrading Docker Engine - Enterprise, MKE, and MSR together

-You can upgrade all of the components -- engine, UCP, and DTR -- at the same time.
+You can upgrade all of the components -- engine, MKE, and MSR -- at the same time.

 1. Update `launchpad.yaml`, as shown in the previous sections.